Salford RLFC

-Salford Red Devils are a professional rugby league club in Salford, England, who play home games at Salford Community Stadium in Barton upon Irwell.
+Salford RLFC is a semi-professional rugby league club in Salford, England, who play home games at the CorpAcq Stadium in Barton upon Irwell.
+They are the phoenix club of the original Salford Red Devils who were liquidated in 2025.

 They have won the League Championship six times and Challenge Cup once.
 The club's traditional home colours are red, white and blue.

 They have rivalries with Swinton Lions, Leigh Leopards, Oldham and Rochdale Hornets.

 History

 Early years

 The club was founded in 1873 by the boys of the Cavendish Street Chapel in Hulme, Manchester.
 Using a local field, the boys organised matches amongst themselves before moving to nearby Moss Side.

 In an attempt to recruit new members, the link with the school was broken in 1875 and the name Cavendish Football Club was adopted.
 They moved to a new base on the Salford side of the River Irwell at Throstle Nest Weir in Ordsall.
 Two seasons later, they moved again to the west side of Trafford Road to a ground known as the Mile Field where they spent the 1877–78 season.
 Their next home was a field north of the former Manchester Racecourse, New Barnes.
 Their first season there, 1878–79, was the last to be played under the Cavendish name.

 Cavendish became Salford Football Club in 1879.
 The first match as Salford was at Dewsbury on 4 October 1879.
 The following week heralded the first home match at New Barnes against Widnes, on 11 October 1879.
 The result was a draw with one try each.

 1880–81 team of Salford F.C.

 Salford struggled to attract support as there were few local players in the team.
 In 1881, they almost disbanded but instead merged with the Crescent Football Club.
 This placed Salford firmly on the rugby map, it was an exciting period and, during the remaining 15 years as members of the Rugby Football Union, seventeen Salford players were selected for Lancashire, three by the North of England and two, Harry Eagles and Tom Kent, for England.
 Since the 1881 merger, only 62 matches were lost from 263 played in the remaining nine years of the decade.